angelozero/customdatasource/README.md

 # Dynamic Data Source

-### A simple solution to handle with dynamic data sources and multiples database connections
+### A simple solution to handle dynamic data sources and multiple database connections

 ---
 - *What was the issue?*